 Even though Bible study includes the above two approaches, it goes deeper into the Word of God.
-The Word of God is like a gold mine, we should try to get all that we can get out of it at our level of spiritual maturity.
+Even though the Word of God is like a gold mine where we cannot fully mine all the gold nuggets found in it, we should try to get all that we can get out of it at our level of spiritual maturity.